Afridocs/GLBackend/REST-spec.md

 For setting up delivery and notification modules. perform host dependent configuration.

-`/admin/config/storage`
+`/admin/storage`
+`/admin/filtering`

-For setting up storage methods.
+For setting up storage technology, implemented by an extensible class. and for configuring filtering policies, implemented by extensible class.

 # Synthesis